2muchcoffeecom/ngx-restangular/README.md

 This basically tells the request to use the *Content-Type: multipart/form-data* as the header.
 Also *formData* is the body of the request, be sure to add all the params here, including the File you want to send of course.

 #### **How do I handle CRUD operations in a List returned by Restangular?**

-The best option for doing CRUD operations with a list, is to actually use the "real" list, and not the promise.
-It makes it easy to interact with it.

-Let's see an example :).

 ````javascript
 Restangular.all('users').getList().subscribe( users => {